Military Grid Reference System

 The Military Grid Reference System (MGRS) is the geocoordinate standard used by NATO militaries for geo-referencing, position reporting, and situational awareness during land operations.
-An MGRS coordinate does not represent a single point, but rather defines a square grid area on the Earth's surface.
-The location of a specific point is therefore referenced by the MGRS coordinate of the area that contains it.
-The MGRS is derived from the Universal Transverse Mercator (UTM) and Universal Polar Stereographic (UPS) grid systems and is used as a geocode for the entire Earth.
+An MGRS coordinate does not represent a single point, but rather identifies a square area (which can be as small as 1 m x 1 m) on the Earth's surface.
+The MGRS is derived from the Universal Transverse Mercator (UTM) and Universal Polar Stereographic (UPS) grid systems and is used as a geocode system for the entire Earth.

 An example of an MGRS coordinate, or grid reference, is [21_24_35.43062452380_N_157_54_57.89102787040_W_&language=en 4Q FJ 1234 6789], which consists of three parts: